Mr. Soft: Background

 "Mr. Soft" was Cockney Rebel's second hit in the UK, following the top 5 success of "Judy Teen" earlier in the year.
 By the time "Judy Teen" began climbing the UK charts in May 1974, the band had completed recording their second album The Psychomodo and had embarked on a UK tour.
 The title track, "Psychomodo", was issued as the album's lead single in May, but it was quickly withdrawn as "Judy Teen" continued to climb the charts.
 The Psychomodo was released in June and once "Judy Teen" dropped out of the UK charts in July, "Mr. Soft" was released as the follow-up.
 It proved to be another success, peaking at number 8 and remaining in the charts for nine weeks.

 The decision to release "Mr. Soft" as the band's next single was made in June, with Harley considering the song to be "a moderate progression from Judy Teen".
 By the time "Mr. Soft" was released in July, Cockney Rebel had disbanded owing to internal tensions and disagreements.
 Harley would form a new line-up as 'Steve Harley & Cockney Rebel' later in the year.

-On "Mr. Soft", the backing vocals were performed by the Mike Sammes Singers, who also contributed vocals on other tracks on The Psychomodo.
+The backing vocals on "Mr. Soft" were performed by the Mike Sammes Singers, who also contributed vocals on other tracks on The Psychomodo.
 In 2012, Harley recalled, "The Mike Sammes Singers, practically resident on the BBC Light Programme, came in to sing backing vocals, all those "boom-boom-boom, boom"s and bassy "mmmmms"s on 'Mr Soft'."
+It was arranger Andrew Powell who suggested the Mike Sammes Singers after Harley expressed his ideas for the song's backing vocals.
+The keyboard solo references "Entrance of the Gladiators" by Julius Fucik.